Más, Mucho Más...

-Más, Mucho Más... is the fifth studio album by the Puerto Rican boy band Menudo, released in 1980 under the label Padosa.
+Más, Mucho Más...
+(English: More, Much More...) is the fifth studio album by the Puerto Rican boy band Menudo, released in 1980 under the label Padosa.
 Produced by Edgardo Díaz, with arrangements by Miguel Moriarty and Alejandro Monroy, it was recorded in studios in Puerto Rico and Spain and featured enhanced vocals and songs aimed at a young audience.

-The group's lineup at the time consisted of the Meléndez brothers—Óscar and Ricky—along with Fernando Sallaberry and René Farrait, as well as new member Johnny Lozada, who replaced Carlos.
+The group's lineup at the time consisted of the Meléndez brothers, Óscar and Ricky, along with Fernando Sallaberry and René Farrait, as well as new member Johnny Lozada, who replaced Carlos.

 In the same year as its release, two compilations with the same title were launched—one in Panama (containing ten tracks, only three of which were from the original album) and another in Venezuela (keeping the original title and cover).
 The album's promotion included television performances, with the track "No quiero decir adiós" standing out as the closing theme for the group's show on the Telemundo television network.